 Proposals

-The Generic Test Profile must be present on the DUT as a precondition for Performance and Protocol testing defined by 3GPP RAN5 specification.
+The Generic Test Profile must be present on the DUT as a precondition for RF, RRM Positoning and Protocol testing defined by 3GPP RAN5 specification.
 UE Manufacturer is responsible to enable this for test devices.

 Signalling Specific

 For test case specific profile modification, AT command method is preferred out the four methods discussed above.
 The security restrictions need to be disabled to allow access all data in eSIM/eUICC for updating the EF using AT CMD.